Ever Heard of a Thermally Modified Wood Deck?

 No product is perfect, and thermally modified wood is no exception.
 The process makes the wood more brittle.
 For most projects, this shouldn’t be an issue, but it is something to be aware of.

 Additionally, untreated thermally modified wood can gray faster than other wood decking products.
-If you want to preserve the original colour, simply treat it with an oil-based finish.
+If you want to preserve the original colour, all you need to do is treat it with an oil-based finish.
 (Water-based sealant will not work because of the thermal process.)

 What Wood Can Be Thermally Modified?